DOCA Accelerated UPF Reference Application Guide

 Wide Area Network

-Processing: The UPF applies appropriate processing to the N6 traffic, including routing, policy enforcement, quota management, or any other relevant actions based on the traffic characteristics and network configuration.
+Processing: BlueField-3 applies appropriate processing to the N6 traffic, including GTP encapsulation, routing, policy enforcement, quota management, or any other relevant actions based on the traffic characteristics and network configuration.

-Processing: The UPF processes the N3 traffic, applying actions such as QoS enforcement, user-plane policy application, or routing as per the core network's requirements.
+Processing: BlueField-3 processes the N3 traffic, applying actions such as GTP decapsulation, QoS enforcement, user-plane policy application, or routing as per the core network's requirements.

 This flow ensures efficient and streamlined traffic processing and forwarding for both N6 and N3 interfaces, enabling robust user-plane functionality with clear traffic flow paths.

-The Accelerated UPF RAP is designed to efficiently handle and manage traffic while incorporating key features for performance, observability, and resource optimization.
+The Accelerated UPF-RAP is designed to efficiently handle and manage traffic while incorporating key features for functionality, performance, observability, and resource optimization.
 The detailed operation and capabilities are as follows:

-Rate Meters: Configurable rate meters to monitor traffic throughput on N3 and N6 interfaces.
+Rate Meters: Configurable rate meters monitor and enforce traffic throughput on N3 and N6 interfaces.

-Quota Meters: Per-subscriber quota management is enabled, tracking data usage against assigned limits.
-Notifications or actions (e.g., throttling or redirecting traffic) can be triggered when quotas are exceeded.
+Quota Counters: Per-subscriber quota management is enabled, tracking data usage against assigned limits.
+Actions (e.g., throttling or redirecting traffic) can be applied when quotas are exceeded.

 Flow Aging: A flow aging mechanism efficiently tracks active flows and removes inactive ones based on configurable timeouts, ensuring resource efficiency and preventing stale flow accumulation.

-DPI Infrastructure: Allows configuring the number of packets from a flow to be processed by software before the flow is accelerated to hardware.
+Configurable Slow Path Packet Redirection : Allows configuring the number of packets from a flow to be processed by software before the flow is accelerated to hardware, which fits to use cases such as DPI.

 Connection Tracking Infrastructure: Maintains a shared software context for N3 and N6 flows of the same connection.